 Many will recognize the rewarding feeling of a new outfit, picking up the latest style or a wardrobe refresh can feel great.
 But every time you buy a new outfit, you complete a chain of events, from growing and manufacturing the materials, through production and shipping that all impact the environment.
 However, you’ll find a huge difference in the impact of that bargain-priced half-polyester fast fashion item, through ethically produced clothing made to last.

 Ethical fashion is a system of production and consumption that is socially and environmentally responsible.
-It takes care to minimize the negatives impacts of every step in the journey of your clothes from crop to home and tries to ensure that each stage is eco-friendly and morally ethical.
-Moral ethics in this sense may refer to our collective conscience as a society.
-Ethical fashion concerns itself with issues of fair trade, humane working conditions, environmental impact and sustainability
+It takes care to minimize the negative impacts of every step in the journey of your clothes from crop to home and tries to ensure that each stage is eco-friendly and morally ethical.
+Moral ethics, in this sense, may refer to our collective conscience as a society.
+Ethical fashion concerns itself with issues of fair trade, humane working conditions, environmental impact, and sustainability.

 Manufacturers often produce fast fashion products cheaply thanks to a unique supply chain that capitalizes on cheap labor from low-cost countries.
 However, consumers need to understand that clothes cost more than the money they pay.
 Apart from money, there is also an environmental and social cost attached to every item in our wardrobe.